wintech119/DrimsNewBuildv2/replit.md

     - **Relief Package Table**: Tracks relief packages with agency_id, tracking_no (7-char), eligible_event_id, and 6 status codes (A=Draft, P=Processing, C=Completed, V=Verified, D=Dispatched, R=Received).
     - **Atomic Transaction Workflow**: Implemented for donation creation, ensuring header and all items are saved in a single transaction or none at all.
     - **Donation Item Status**: Default value 'V' (Verified) set at database and model level for `donation_item.status_code`, removed from form UI for streamlined user experience.
+    - **Auto-Verification on Acceptance (MVP)**: Donations and donation items are automatically verified during the acceptance transaction. `verify_by_id` and `verify_dtime` are set to match `create_by_id` and `create_dtime`.
+Donation headers receive status 'V' (Verified) on creation.
+No separate verification workflow or UI elements exist in MVP.
+All updates that pass validation maintain verified status with updated verification timestamps.

 ### Data Flow Patterns
 - **AIDMGMT Relief Workflow**: End-to-end process from request creation to distribution.